penguinmenac3/starttf/README.md

 If I can find it the models will also contain pretrained weights.
 The idea is that if you use existing dataset loaders and networks and only modify them, you will automatically obey best practices and have super fast training speeds.

+## Writing your own models

+See section 'Simple to use tensorflow' at the end of this document.

 ## Install

 First clone the repository **recursively**!